 This week I spent some time rearranging my small entryway to try to gain more room (a never-ending quest).
 I thought about removing the small chest that sits next to the entryway bench but it’s used for storage and it also holds a lamp, that’s a necessity, so removing it is not an option.
 Instead I decided to remove the matching mirror and try something different.
 It won’t give me more room but it will be a different, lighter look.

 It’s a beautiful mirror but it’s time for a change so I took it down to the basement and when I saw the empty wall, I knew that I wanted to try out the old window I bought at ReStore.

-I didn’t do anything to it, just leaned it against the wall and left it.
-After a few weeks, I thought I’d try to fancy it up a bit and I bought some Rust-Oleum mirror effect spray paint.
-I’d never used it before and was excited to see how it worked. #alwaysexperimenting
+I didn’t do anything to it, just leaned it against the wall and left it there.
+After a few weeks, I thought I’d try to fancy it up a bit so I bought some mirror effect spray paint.
+I’d never used it before and was excited to see how it worked.

 The first thing I did was to clean the window really well, making sure it was completely dry.
 Then I taped off the side that I would be painting.
-The directions said to spray it standing up but the paint ran down the window so we laid it down and sprayed 5 quick coats, 1 minute apart.
+The directions said to spray it standing up but the paint ran down the window so we laid it down.
+Once the window was prepped we sprayed 5 quick coats, 1 minute apart.